revng/qemu-upstream/target/hexagon/idef-parser/README.rst

    rvalue            : rvalue QMARK rvalue COLON rvalue

-Are handled using the conditional move tinycode instruction (``tcg_gen_movcond``), which avoids the additional complexity of managing labels and jumps.
+are handled using the conditional move tinycode instruction (``tcg_gen_movcond``), which avoids the additional complexity of managing labels and jumps.